 Many good Dharma practitioners had obligations they could not abandon and stayed behind, but eight students were mature and ready enough to realize the preciousness of this opportunity.
 Two of them were immediately sent to the Southern Pacific with a special task.
 Ivo sold the Dharma center and all his possessions right away, and… bought a sailing ship.
 Three people accompanied him as crew, with several others coming and going along the way on the journey that followed.
 No one had any prior experience in sailing.

 With Lama Ivo as captain, the crew set sail from the coast of France in the Northern Atlantic ocean.
 The very first trip of our ship, named Ati, was crossing the Bay of Biscay from the North – a 6 day journey notorious among sailors for it’s traditionally rough and dangerous conditions.
 Then the group sailed around the shores of Spain, Portugal, the West coast of Africa, stopping in many places along the way where many practices were done by Lama Ivo and the sangha, crossing the Atlantic ocean to the Caribbean islands and then crossing the whole Caribbean sea in one go.
-For the whole journey Ivo relied only on divination practices for schedule and choice of route, and we were not consulting traditional weather forecasts.
-As a result, in seven months of blue water sailing we had only two hours of “bad weather” – light rain, and zero incidents.
+For the whole journey Ivo relied only on divination practices for schedule and choice of route, and we were not consulting modern weather forecasts.
+As a result, in almost a year of blue water sailing we had only two hours of “bad weather” – light rain, and zero incidents.
 During this time many other amazing things happened and a lot became clear – it was a very joyful and educational journey.

 Lama Ivo had always wanted to visit the land of Mexico for an extended period of time.
 He had very special past personal spiritual connections to certain people and places there.
 When we reached the Caribbean he immediately left our ship and went to the Yucatan jungle with Deyan, his closest Dharma friend.
 They spent several weeks there, identifying a possible location for a future Dharma center.
 When they returned to the ship, Ivo told everyone that they had found a suitable place.
 We knew that only the collective merit of the group would determine whether we would settle or the journey would continue.
 This stirred up everyone and only a week passed before a very generous donation was offered by two of his students in Bulgaria, which enabled the purchase of the property in question.
 Then our ship set sail for the shores of the Yucatan crossing the Caribbean sea.
 A new phase of our collective journey began.